 Whether you live in the North Pole or just want to jump on the super scarf trend, this nordic crochet super scarf pattern will keep you feeling warm, but lookin’ hot all winter long.
-View the free pattern below or purchase the printable, ad-free PDF for $2.50 here.
+View the free pattern below or purchase the printable, ad-free PDF here.

 UPDATE: I put together a corner to corner crochet video tutorial with lots of tips for beginners which you can find here.
 This photo tutorial on how to read a c2c graph and this tutorial on how to change colors and keep your yarn under control might be helpful as well!
 You can find all my free c2c crochet patterns here.

 I don’t know what took me so long to discover corner-to-corner crochet.
 Seriously.
 If you haven’t tried what I like to call “painting by number with yarn” yet, you are missing out on a whole new way to create patterns in your crochet projects.
 Be sure to check out my free corner-to-corner Christmas afghan patterns for more free c2c graph patterns.